Riverscapes/riverscapes-tools/lib/commons/README.md

 from rscommons.classes.Logger import Logger from rscommons.classes.ProgressBar import ProgressBar
 # We can type
-from rscommons import Logger, ProgressBar
+from rsxml import Logger, ProgressBar
 ```

 We also use it to make classes we'd rather people use more convenient